-- > Connect a PS/2-to-USB adapter (pink in the image below) between the card reader and a USB port on the SafeNet ProtectServer Network HSM Plus. - > If, for security reasons, you prefer to not expose USB ports on your crypto server, connect a PS/2-to-USB adapter cable between the card reader and a standalone powered USB hub.
+- > Connect a PS/2-to-USB adapter between the card reader and a USB port on the SafeNet ProtectServer Network HSM Plus. - > If, for security reasons, you prefer to not expose USB ports on your crypto server, connect a PS/2-to-USB adapter cable between the card reader and a standalone powered USB hub.